1000ch/atom-csscomb/readme.md

 ## Configure

-There 2 ways to apply configuration.
+There are 2 ways to apply configuration.

 1. Put `.csscomb.json` to workspace of atom.
 2. Edit `~/.atom/packages/atom-csscomb/csscomb.json`.